Digital Nomad vs. Remote Worker: What’s the Career You’re Really Building?

 The Work Setup: Contracts, Clients, and Commitment

-Here’s where the digital nomad vs remote worker difference really shows up: how you get paid, who signs your checks, and what kind of security you’re building.
+This distinction becomes most apparent when comparing payment structure, client relationships, and long-term employment security: how you get paid, who signs your checks, and what kind of security you’re building.

 Freelance and Contract Gigs